santiagosayshey/DigiBrain/content/Computer Science/Computer Networks & Applications/Assignments/Logbook Entry 2 - Simple Example.md

 By separating the responsibilities into two classes, we can achieve a modular and maintainable design.
 The `Node` class focuses on the individual node's perspective, while the `Network` class handles the overall network operations and coordination between nodes.

 Next Steps:
+- Setting up the SVN directory, initialising initial code files with proposed functions and comments.
 	- Implement the `Node` class with the necessary variables and functions.
 	- Implement the `Network` class with the necessary variables and functions.
 	- Develop the `process_input()` method in the `Network` class to handle the input commands and update the network state accordingly.
 	- Develop the `print_output()` method in the `Network` class to generate the expected output for the specified nodes.
 	- Create a main program that utilizes the `Network` class to read input, process commands, and generate output.

-[Insert a high-level flowchart image here illustrating the main program flow, including reading input, processing commands, and generating output.]

-By following this object-oriented approach and separating concerns between the `Node` and `Network` classes, we can create a flexible and extensible solution to the routing problem.

-Let me know if you have any further thoughts or if you'd like to proceed with the implementation!